DBProductions/grunt-sample/README.md

 ## git Hook

 The example use grunt-githooks and have a test task defined which runs jshint, jscs.
-To activate the hook run `grunt githooks`, then a commit will run the test task before.
+To activate the hook run `grunt githooks`, then every commit will run the test task before.

 ## Travis CI